junegunn/vim-easy-align/README.md

 TL;DR - One-minute guide
 ------------------------

-Define the following mappings in your .vimrc.
+Add the following mappings to your .vimrc.

 ```vim
 " Start interactive EasyAlign in visual mode